 - Buy 100 percent pure Epsom salt from a trusted and reputable brand.
 Using impure Epsom salt could increase the risk of allergies and intoxication due to adulteration.

 - Read the ingredients and product label carefully.
 It will help you know the additives, such as artificial color and fragrance, which can irritate the baby’s sensitive skin.

-- Adhere to the salt to water ratio recommended by the doctor.
+- Adhere to the pediatrician-approved salt-to-water ratio.
 The ratio may vary based on the intent of use, baby’s age, and health conditions.
 Ensure the salt is properly dissolved in water before soaking your baby in it.

 - Never leave your baby unattended while soaking in Epsom salt baths.
 Accidental ingestion of Epsom salt by the baby could have adverse effects.
 Typically, soaking in Epsom salt water for at least 15 to 20 minutes is advised to reap Epsom salt’s benefits.

 - Monitor your baby’s body temperature and general reaction when you soak them in Epsom salt bath.
 If the baby looks uneasy or uncomfortable, remove them from the bathtub immediately.

 - Stay alert to the signs of Epsom salt allergy or magnesium or sulfate sensitivity.
 Some common signs of Epsom salt allergy are skin irritation, extreme itching, and contact dermatitisiXA common type of skin inflammation. .
 To know if your baby is allergic to Epsom salt, do a rub test.

 - Perform a rub test by rubbing a few drops of Epsom salt solution at the back of your infant’s hand.
 If you notice a reaction, do not use Epsom salt for your baby, at least until you talk to your doctor to ascertain the cause of the response.